sachinj56/Food-Delivery-Website/README.md

 # Food-Delivery-Website
-# User-friendly and efficient food delivery website that connects customers with local restaurants using the MERN stack.
+# User-friendly and efficient food delivery website that connects customers with local restaurants .

 ## Scope: